 All about my Fn3 scale garden railroad

-since I’m still unsure about the final layout plan in the upper garden, I spend some more attention to Ronja Springs.
+Good morning, since I’m still unsure about the final layout plan in the upper garden, I spend some more attention to Ronja Springs.
 At the right loading spur, I announced some industry.
 So let’s get started.
 Piko had a special offer for the furniture works “Franz Huber” (aka Mr. Mann’s Cannery).
-Since the space allows only background relief building, the Piko kit is a perfect base for kit-bashing, while the building is build from modular pieces, which can be rearranged very easily.
+Since the space allows […]

 Hello friends, today I’ll show you the first stretch of track reaching from the raised station Ronja Springs to the upper meadow of our garden.
 The first grade has 3.5% and is 11 meters long.
 The line leads into the upper meadow and through an S-curve to the right of the garden.
 This is where […]